Over hill, over dale,

 Speaking of offerings, vervain is ideally gathered at Midsummer, and can be burned in ceremony for giving thanks.
 For it is on this day that Pagans in many parts of England celebrate the Day of Cerridwen, the ancient Celtic Goddess of fertility, and Whose most sacred herb is vervain.
 With green ribbons tied to trees and green candles lit on altars for Her, celebrants burn vervain in their cauldrons and Litha bonfires in Her honor.

 By the way, the Litha fire is the one in which it is time to burn your Yule wreath, as well as any old amulets and charms that you may wish to dispose of (as opposed to re-charging).

 On the Subject of Faeries

 This is a time when nature is exuberantly alive and the Spirits of Nature are most active.
 Similarly to Beltane, this when the threshold between the worlds of humans and the Shining Ones is wide open and beckons, making it one of the most magical times when our non-human cousins are likely to be seen.

 All continents and nations have stories of original people who are not exactly human – predecessors of the tribes who came after.
 These Old Ones are an ancient race, cousins to humans, but not human.

-By the way, traditionally, they are not overly fond of being addressed as “Fairies” by any spelling.
+By the way, my understanding is that they are not overly fond of being addressed as “Fairies” by any spelling.
 I do so here so that we may understand one another using the common term.